theangrytech-git/theangrytech-git/README.md

 - 👋 Hi, I’m @theangrytech-git.
-I'm a 40 year old social handgrenade with three children, and a fiancee.
+I'm a 40 year old social handgrenade with three children, and a newly-wed wife.

 - 👀 I’ve been working in IT since 2006, but have been involved in it long before I took it up as a job!
 - I have worked as: